KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/1register.md

 We are adding an event listener for 'click' events onto the DOM element with the id 'order-btn'.
 Upon clicking, we want the function to execute.
 The advantage of using `addEventListener` instead of `onclick` is that we can dynamically add and remove event listeners.
 We can also add mutiple listeners for the same event.
    {% endhint %}

 1. Let's add another listener to the same event.
-Place your cursor after the `;` on the `document.getElementById('order-btn')` call and press `Enter`.
+After the `document.getElementById('order-btn')` function, press `Enter` to add a new line.
 Add another event listener for the same element id but this time log "second click handler" to the console.
 Your code should look like this
    ```javascript
 document.getElementById('order-btn').addEventListener('click', function () {
       submitOrder(document.getElementById('order-form-input').value);